Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

             ID of the next page within pagination.
         auth_key: Optional[str] = None
             If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+        timeout: int
+            Timeout for the request (default: 60 seconds)
+        max_retries: int
+            Maximum number of retries
+        backoff_factor: float
+            A backoff factor to apply between attempts after the second try (most errors are resolved immediately by a second try without a delay)

         Returns
         -------